Make-School-Courses/BEW-2.1-Advanced-Web-Patterns/README.md

 ### Technical Discussion

 1. Explain and utilize all the various levels of data persistence on the browser and server.
-1. Explain all the detailed parts of any HTTP request and response.
+1. Identify and explain the detailed parts of any HTTP request and response.

 ### Spec Project

 1. Employ advanced testing patterns and methods with Mocha and Chai.
 1. Upload images to your website using multi-part form data and an Amazon Web Services S3 Bucket.
+1. Deploy WebSockets to add real-time behavior to a project.
 1. Add a payment gateway or paywall to your project using Braintree Payments.
 1. Utilize MongoDB's native full text search functionality to search resources in your site.
+(Stretch)

 ## Course Schedule